How We are Different

 We understand you are BUSY, you are growing, you desire a life of prosperity and you value ease, convenience and efficiency.
 You want to know you’ve made the best decisions for your family during your lifetime and that your family will be left with ease and aware of your love by how well you prepared.
 The last thing your family needs while dealing with the shock of your loss is to deal with a complex process.

 You want to make sure your children would be taken care of in the best way possible and will be properly prepared to receive your wealth, when it is time.You want to feel confident that you’ve made the right choices, and handled everything so that you aren’t leaving behind a mess, when something happens.

 That is our focus as well.
-We’ve developed unique systems to give you access to estate planning tools and strategies that will work when you need them, so you can have the guidance you need to build and maintain a life of prosperity and wealth.
-And, to keep your family out of court and out of conflict, which is the greatest risk to the people you love and all you have created, even if you’ve already worked with a traditional lawyer or created documents online.
+We provide unique systems, estate planning tools, and strategies that will work when you need them, so you can have confidence that your family is protected as you build and maintain a life of prosperity and wealth.
+And, we keep your family out of court and out of conflict, which is the greatest risk to the people you love and all you have created.
+We can help even if you’ve already worked with a traditional lawyer or created documents online.

 We Are Here For You

 We encourage communication with our clients.
 In fact, we’ve thrown out the time clocks so you never have to be afraid to call with a quick question.
 Everything we do is billed on a flat-fee basis, agreed to in advance, so there are never any surprises.

 We are ready to serve you.
 When you call our office to ask your quick question, you won’t have to worry about receiving another bill.
 And, we ensure the most important details of your planning are followed through on and your plan continues to work throughout your lifetime.